ncatlab/nlab-content/pages/2667.md

 $$      \sum_{n \ge 0} \frac{dim(R_n) x^n}{n!}  \, $$
 and this power series is a polynomial precisely when $R$ is a polynomial species.

-The category of representations of any groupoid is a [[symmetric monoidal category|symmetric monoidal]] [[abelian category]], meaning roughly that it has a well-behaved tensor product, direct sums, kernels, and cokernels.
-So, the category of $Vect$-valued species is symmetric monoidal abelian, and it is easy to check that the subcategory of polynomial species, and thus $Schur$, inherits this property.
-In particular, $Schur$ as two monoidal structures, $\oplus$ and $\otimes$, defined by
+The category of representations of any groupoid has many nice features.
+For example, it is a [[symmetric monoidal category|symmetric monoidal]] [[abelian category]], by which we mean a symmetric monoidal category that is also abelian, where tensoring with any object is right exact.
+So, the category of $Vect$-valued species is symmetric monoidal abelian --- and it is easy to check that the subcategory of polynomial species inherits this structure.
+Since $Schur$ is equivalent to the category of polynomial species, it too is symmetric monoidal abelian.

+In particular, $Schur$ has two monoidal structures, $\oplus$ and $\otimes$, defined by

 $$ (F \oplus G)(V) = F(V) \oplus G(V) $$